Sycamore husband, wife found shot dead week after she filed for divorce

 Winters said Robert Hurley was never arrested for domestic violence.
 A search of DeKalb County court records did not return any criminal results for the Hurleys.

-Winters said as soon as police received the 911 calls, they alerted Sycamore School District 427 due to the proximity, about two blocks east, of Sycamore Middle School.
+Winters said that as soon as police received the 911 calls, they alerted Sycamore School District 427 due to the proximity, about two blocks east, of Sycamore Middle School.

 “Within minutes of the call, we had contact with the school district to let them know it was an isolated incident, not a threat to the public, and it should not interfere with normal school operations,” Winters said.
-“We know that area, there’s a lot of commuters getting kids, staff getting to the middle school.
+“We know that area.
+There’s a lot of commuters getting kids, staff getting to the middle school.
 But it was not related.”

 A police investigation remains ongoing.
 Those with information on the investigation or couple are asked to contact Sycamore police.

-Sycamore police also released phone numbers Friday for local resources available to those in the community who may be facing domestic abuse or victims of domestic violence.
+Sycamore police also released phone numbers Friday for local resources available to those in the community who may be facing domestic abuse or be victims of domestic violence.

-Safe Passage Inc., based in DeKalb, is a safe shelter for those in need and also connects clients, confidentially, to other resources such as housing and legal assistance.
+Safe Passage Inc., based in DeKalb, is a safe shelter for those in need and also connects clients confidentially to other resources such as housing and legal assistance.
 Safe Passage’s 24-hour confidential crisis hotline is 815-756-5228.
-People also can call the National Domestic Violence hotline 24/7 at 1-800-799-7233 or text “START” to 88788 for confidential support.
+People also can call the national domestic violence hotline 24/7 at 1-800-799-7233 or text “START” to 88788 for confidential support.

 “I think there’s plenty of resources out there, and whether a person who’s involved in a domestic violence situation or if someone knows of someone involved in a domestic violence situation, they need to know that everybody deserves to be safe,” Winters said.
 “People are not alone in these types of situations.
 Please reach out and use those resources, or reach out to a friend who can help you connect to those resources.”